Tux/Text-CSV_XS/doc/CSV_XS.md

 In this call, `keep_meta_info` is disabled.
 If `$offset` is negative, as with `splice`, only the last  `abs ($offset)` records of `$fh` are taken into consideration.
-Parameters `$offset` and `$length` are expected to be an integers.
+Parameters `$offset` and `$length` are expected to be integers.
 Non-integer values are interpreted as integer without check.

 Given a CSV file with 10 lines: